Students may register for on campus and online courses via PioneerWeb.

-Special Community Programs does not collect deposits in advance for Interterm courses.
-However, cancellation fees apply to domestic and international travel courses.
-In the event a student registers for a course and subsequently drops the course, a cancellation fee will be applied to the student's account.
-Cancellation fees are non-refundable.
+Special Programs does not collect deposits in advance for Interterm courses.
+However, program fees apply to domestic and international travel courses.
+In the event a student registers for a course and subsequently drops the course, the program fee will be applied to the student's account.
+Program fees are non-refundable.

 Program fees apply to all travel courses and are be applied to the tuition bill.
-Program fees vary by course.
+Program fees vary by course and are non-refundable.

 Travel courses may be cancelled due to lack of enrollment.
-This is the only instance in which a cancellation fee will be refunded.
-Special Community Programs reserves the right to cancel any course and cannot be held responsible for travel expenses related to a cancelled course.
+This is the only instance in which a program fee will be refunded.
+Special Programs reserves the right to cancel any course and cannot be held responsible for travel expenses related to a cancelled course.

-Students are responsible for all expenses related to travel, including flight, hotel, food, etc. Students are responsible for booking their own flights.
-Students may stay anywhere they choose or take advantage of the accommodations arranged by Special Community Programs.
+Students are responsible for all expenses related to travel, including flight, food, etc. Students are responsible for booking their own flights.
 For more information on accommodations, call us at 303-871-2360.